T3sT3ro/SdfManipulator/README.md

   - A Visitor interface hierarchy and accept methods sound to be the simplest. base IVisitor and language extensions possibly.
     - There is a problem with this approach - anchors.
 They have to be somehow passed to Accept.
 There is also no clear way to do an accept in anchor
     - also how to override accept methods with visitor subtypes e.g. accept hlsl visitor???
+    - I don't remember why, but I have made visitor methods accept nullable parameters
+      - They might have been for `a.Node.Accept(this, a.Parent)` calls when `a.Parent` is null
+  - Tokens and Trivia don't

 # Threads and forum posts on problems with raymarching:
 - [Automatic perspective divide?](https://forum.unity.com/threads/automatic-perspective-divide.530236/)